openvcloud/docs/docs/Sysadmin/Maintenance/putting_node_in_maintenance_mode.md

 **Note**

 Alternatively you might prefer to manually move each or some of the virtual machines individually, allowing you to decide yourself to which node the virtual machines should be moved.
-Even in that case, after having moved some or all of the virtual machines manually, you still want to use the **Move All Virtual Machines** option in order to make sure that the system-created virtual machines discussed above also get moved, making sure all vital functionality provided by the RouterOS stays active.
+Even in that case, after having moved some or all of the virtual machines manually, you still will want to use the **Move All Virtual Machines** option in order to make sure also the system-created virtual machines discussed above get moved, making sure all vital functionality provided by the RouterOS stays active.

-In case you really prefer to do everything manually, you should also move the system-created virtual machines yourself, this by going to the **Private Network Details** page and using the **Move VFW** action.
+In case you really prefer to do everything manually, you also move the system-created virtual machines your self, this by going to the **Private Network Details** page and using the **Move VFW** action.

 <a id="post"></a>
 ### Post reboot actions